Central Asia packing list

 - Central Asia has a continental climate and generally has cold winters with hot summers.
 In the mountainous regions of Kyrgyzstan, Kazakhstan, and Tajikistan it can get quite cold, even in summer.
 In Kyrgyzstan, at altitudes higher than 3000 meters, there can be snow even in July.
 In Tajikistan it is a bit warmer at a similar altitude, however, it is still advised to pack warm things if you are going on hiking tours at a high altitude or planning to stay in the base camps of the summits.

 - It is best to take a water/windproof jacket, and a down/fleece jacket for these hikes.

-- Hand warmers are also practical for spending nights in tents at high altitude.
+- Hand warmers and hot water are also practical for spending nights in tents at high altitude.

 14. Rules for visiting religious places

 In religious places, women and men are expected to cover their shoulders and legs.

 - Bring a scarf- for women it is necessary to cover head

 - As you will need to take off your shoes, it is handy to have a pair of socks in your backpack.

 - If you are heading for a hike or planning to ride in a Soviet train, pack a Swiss army knife for all occasions.

 - In Soviet trains, there is a boiler with hot water in every wagon and it is recommended to take some snacks, tea, and noodles with you.